yusufa22/yusufa22/README.md

 - 👋 Hi, I’m Ayub Yusuf
 - 👀 I’m interested in everything computers. both hardware and software.
-- 🌱 I’m currently learning for certifications that i plan to take.
+- 🌱 I’m currently studying material for some certifications that i plan on taking.
 - 📫 reach me at ayubabdikarim@protonmail.com